Haoming9527/OCBC-AI-Smart-Inquiry-System/ocbc-sfs/README.md

 **Problem: Slow responses**
 - Try a smaller model like `llama3.2` or `phi3`
 - Make sure you have enough RAM (models need 4-8GB+)

+**Problem: "DATABASE_URL environment variable is not set"**
+- Make sure you've created a `.env.local` file
+- Add your Neon database connection string to the file
+- Restart your development server after adding the environment variable

+**Problem: Database connection errors**
+- Verify your Neon connection string is correct
+- Check that your Neon project is active
+- Ensure SSL mode is set to `require` in the connection string

 ## 📚 Learn More